John Wolfgang Rumler: Johann Udalric Rumler

+England
-On 24 July 1604, Rumler received a royal patent as apothecary to Prince of Wales.

-He was called out of town to prominent patients, including Anne of Denmark who appointed him on 26 November 1604 to provide sweet powders, waters, perfumes and other products.
+On 24 July 1604, John Wolfgang Rumler received a royal patent as apothecary to Prince Henry.
+On 26 November 1604, Anne of Denmark appointed him to provide sweet powders, waters, perfumes and other products.
 He also became apothecary to the English king and queen with an annual fee of £40 for each post.
 Rumler's 1606 bill for perfumes and rosewater supplied to Prince Henry over the past three years was certified by the queen's physician Martin Schöner.

 On 25 June 1609, Rumler married Anna de l'Obel from Middelburg, Zeeland, a daughter of the Flemish physician and botanist Matthias de l'Obel, in the Huguenot French Protestant Church of London.
 In July 1610, Rumler and his wife were naturalized as English denizens at the same time as other members of the queen's household; Dorothea Silking and her sister "Engella Seelken" from Gustrow, Katherine Benneken from Garlstorf, and Martin Schöner.
-Anna Rumler (1576-1661), who married the queen's page Pierre Hugon may have been his sister.
+Another daughter of Matthias de l'Obel was married to Ludovic Myreus, Lewis Myres, a colleague of Rumler who also worked for Anne of Denmark.
+Anna Rumler (1576-1661), who married the queen's page Pierre Hugon may have been John Wolgang Rumler's sister.
 She attended the funeral of Anne of Denmark, listed as "Mrs Ann Rubellow" with the ladies of the Privy Chamber.

 In 1613, after the death of Thomas Overbury, Rumler was questioned and testified that his brother-in-law Paul de l'Obel (1570-1621) had been appointed to make physic for Théodore de Mayerne because he lived on Lime Street near the Tower of London, at Mayerne's suggestion, and he had not recommended Paul L'Obel to the king for Overbury's physic.

 In 1617, Rumler visited Scotland with the king, and went as far as Aberdeen where he and other courtiers including Edward Zouch, George Goring and Archibald Armstrong were made burgesses of the town.
+His fee in 1618 was set at £20 yearly.

-In her final illness, Anne of Denmark sent a print of her portrait by Crispijn van de Passe to his brother, the Augsburg physician Johann Udalricus Rumler, with a letter in Italian soliciting medical advice, and a miniature medical cabinet called a "pharmothecium".
-John Wolf Rumler took part in Anne of Denmark's funeral procession in 1619.
+In her final illness, Anne of Denmark sent a print of her portrait by Crispijn van de Passe to his brother or relative, the Augsburg physician Johann Udalricus Rumler, with a letter in Italian soliciting medical advice, and a miniature medical cabinet called a "pharmothecium".
+John Wolfgang Rumler took part in Anne of Denmark's funeral procession in 1619.

 Anna Rumler, or the queen's "Danish Anna", Anna Kaas, and Piero Hugon were sent to the Tower of London for stealing the late queen's jewels.